espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 Trigger a Software Capture Event
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes, the software also wants to trigger a "fake" capture event.
 The :cpp:func:`mcpwm_capture_channel_trigger_soft_catch` is provided for that purpose.
-Please note that, even though it's a "fake" capture event, it can still cause an interrupt, thus your capture event callback function will get invoked as well.
+Please note that, even though it is a "fake" capture event, it can still cause an interrupt, thus your capture event callback function gets invoked as well.

 .. _mcpwm-power-management: